DillonSteyl/SCIE1000/Week 8/draw.md

 # Draw a shape

-Fun fact: You can do whatever you like with graphs.
-The power is in your hands.
-Do your lines need to always go from left to right?
-No!
-You are in control!
+Lines don't just have to go from left to right.
+You can draw whatever lines you like so long as you specify the coordinates of the points.

-Here is a program that draws a shape.
-Because we can:
+Here is a program that draws a triangle by specifying the three corners:

 ```
 from pylab import *